Mary Poppins is coming back to the West End in 2019 – here’s all you need to know about the show!

 Mary Poppins tells the story of the Banks family who live in a big house in London on Cherry Lane.
 In deed of a new nanny for children, Jane and Michael, they find a mysterious young woman is the answer to their prayers, but in the most peculiar way.

 Now Mary Poppins is on her way to London’s West End for a new production in 2019.

-The musical will play at the Prince Edward Theatre, on Old Compton Street in London, W1.
-The show will takeover the home of Aladdin, which closes in July.
+Mary Poppins plays at the Prince Edward Theatre, on Old Compton Street in London, W1.

-Currently Mary Poppins is scheduled to begin previews on the West End from 23 October 2019 with official opening night slated for 13 November 2019.
-The show is booking to Sunday, 29 March, 2020.
+The production started previews on the West End from 23 October 2019 with official opening night for 13 November 2019.
+The show is currently booking through to Sunday, 29 March, 2020.

 Mary Poppins West End tickets

 Tickets for Mary Poppins’s revival are now on public sale.
 Costs range from £18 up to £180 for premium tickets.

 Performances will be on Monday, Thursday, Friday and Saturday at 7:30PM and Wednesday at 7PM.
 Matinees will be at 2:30PM on Thursday, Saturday and Sunday.